rh-messaging/DR-Reference/README.md

 # Mapping a device

-- On a OSD instance, run the following command:
+- On a Mon instance (DC1, DC2 or DC3), run the following command:

 ````bash
 ceph auth get-key client.admin > ~/secret